binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     2. [LinEnum](https://github.com/rebootuser/LinEnum) is also very good at host reconnaissance, providing a lot of potentially good information on files that can be trojanised.
     Also check the [Additional Resources](#additional-resources-vps-identify-risks-unnecessary-and-vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation) chapter for other similar tools for both Linux and Windows.
 2. The second risk is at the mount point of the file system.
 This is quite easy to test and it also takes precedence over file permissions, as the mount options apply to the entire mounted file system.
-This is why applying as restrictive as possible permissions to granular file system partitioning is so effective.
+This is why applying the most restrictive permissions to granular file system partitioning is so effective.
     1. The first and easiest command to run is:
     `mount`
     This will show you the options that all of your file systems were mounted with.
-In the Countermeasures we address how to improve the permissiveness of these mounted file systems.
+In Countermeasures we address how to improve the permissiveness of these mounted file systems.
-    2. For peace of mind, I usually like to test that the options that our file systems appear to be mounted with actually are.
-You can make sure by trying to write an executable file to the file systems that have `noexec` as specified in `/etc/fstab` and attempt to run it, it should fail.
+    2. For peace of mind, I usually like to ensure that the options that our file systems appear to be mounted with, are the actuall permissions.
+You can make sure by trying to write an executable file to the file systems that have `noexec` as specified in `/etc/fstab`.
+When you attempt to run it, it should fail.
     3. You can try writing any file to the file systems that have the `ro` (read-only) option specified against them in the `/etc/fstab`, that should also fail.
-    4. Applying the `nosuid` option to your mounts prevents the `suid` (**S**et owner **U**ser **ID**) bit on executables from being respected.
-If for example we have an executable that has its `suid` bit set, any other logged in user temporarily inherits the file owners permissions as well as the UID and GID to run that file, rather than their own permissions.
+    4. Applying the `nosuid` option to your mounts prevents the `suid` (**S**et owner **U**ser **ID**) bit on executables from being honoured.
+As an example, an executable may have its `suid` bit set, but any other logged in user temporarily inherits the file owner's permissions, as well as the UID and GID to run that file, rather than their own permissions.

 Running a directory listing that has a file with its `suid` bit set will produce a permission string similar to `-rwsr--r--`
 The `s` is in the place of the owners executable bit.
 If instead a capitol `S` is used, it means that the file is not executable